arschles/dotfiles/README.md

 yadm clone https://github.com/arschles/dotfiles.git
 ```

-It has a bootstrap script that switches on `$OSTYPE` to execute setup for Ubuntu or OS X.
+It has a bootstrap script that switches on `uname` to execute setup for Debian/Ubuntu or OS X.